-32.1.1 No agreement between players or team members can alter a decision made by the responsible referee on a question of interpretation of The Official Rules and Regulations of Teqball [herein the Rules and Regulations of Teqball].

-32.1.2 No appeal may be made to the Chief Referee against a decision on a question of fact made by the responsible referee.

-32.1.3 An appeal may be made to the Chief Referee against a decision of a referee on a question of interpretation of the Rules and Regulations of Teqball, and the decision of the Chief Referee shall be final.
+- 32.1.1 No agreement between players or team members can alter a decision made by the responsible technical official on a question of interpretation of The Official Rules and Regulations of Tegball. - 32.1.2 Appeal may be made against the decision made by the responsible referee as follows: i) the appeal is decided on by the Chief Referee, ii) appeal may also be brought against the decision of the Chief Referee to the Competition Manager.
+The decision of the Competition Manager shall be binding and final. - 32.1.3 The appeals procedure set out herein should be processed in approx. 10 minutes pending the match, if possible. - 32.1.4 In singles competitions, an appeal may be made only by a player participating in the match in which the question has arisen.

-32.1.4 An appeal may be made to the Competition Manager against a decision of the Chief Referee on a question of the tournament or match conduct not covered by the Rules and Regulations of Teqball, and the decision of the Competition Manager shall be final.

-32.1.5 In singles competitions, an appeal may be made only by a player participating in the match in which the question has arisen.
 In doubles competitions, an appeal may be made only by the captain of a team participating in the match in which the question has arisen.

-32.1.6 A question of interpretation of the Rules and Regulations of Teqball arising from the decision of the

-Chief Referee, or a question of tournament or match conduct arising from the decision of a Competition Manager, may be submitted by the player or team captain eligible to make an appeal, through their parent association, for consideration by FITEQ.